rubensworks/Workshop-Semantics2025-SemDev/content/abstract.md

 While academia and industry are both highly active in this field, there is often a disconnect between these two worlds.
 <!-- Need         -->
-As such, there is a need to bring these two worlds together.
+As such, there is a need to bring these two worlds closer together.
 <!-- Task         -->
 The goal of this workshop is to **provide a bridge between academia and industry in the form of a *developers workshop***.
 <!-- Object       -->